madhu221b/uva-dl2-team11/blogpost.md

 where the _boundary_  $|\delta S |$ is defined as the set of edges 'leaving S' $\delta S = \{ (i, j) : i \in S, j \not\in S}$ and the _volume_ $vol(S) = \sum_{i \in S} \text{degree}(i)$.
 In other words, the Cheeger constant is small when we can find two large sets of vertices with empty intersection, $S$ and $V\S$, such that there are few edges going between them.
 In other words, there is a bottleneck between the two sets.

-(REF) showed that $2h_G$ is an upper bound for the minimum 'balanced Forman curvature' of the graph, a quantity that in turn controls how effectively gradients can populate through each neighbourhood of the graph (one possible definition of oversquashing).
+(REF) showed that $2h_G$ is an upper bound for the minimum 'balanced Forman curvature' of the graph, a quantity that describes how 'bottlenecked' the neighbourhood of each edge in the graph is in terms of the number of cycles it appears.
+The definition is too lengthy to reproduce here, but negative values for a given edge $(i,j)$ can be interpreted as indicating that this edge forms a 'bridge'  between two sets of vertices.

+In turn, this curvature controls how effectively gradients can populate through each neighbourhood of the graph (one possible definition of oversquashing).
 Finally, although the Cheeger value is infeasible to compute exactly, the first eigenvalue $\lambda_1$ of the graph Laplacian is a strict upper bound for $2 h_G$ (REF).

-In summary, we expect that graphs with low values are a theoretically well grounded indicator of over-squashing in the graph.
+In summary, we expect that graphs with low Cheeger values should suffer more from over-squashing.

 #### Results

 ### Does rewiring the graph to remove bottlenecks improve performance?